Swarajk7/MLGrind/README.md

 A repository for learning machine learning from scratch.

-*Developed with the assistance of Antigravity to implement and test the codebase.*
+*Developed with the assistance of Antigravity to test the codebase.*

 ## Project Structure

 - `two_layer_mlp/`: Vanilla 2-layer MLP implementation and unit tests.
 - `sharded_mlp/`: Virtual sharded MLP implementation (Model Parallelism) and comparison tests.
+- `data_parallel_mlp/`: Data Parallel MLP implementation and comparison tests.

 ## Chapter 1: 2-Layer MLP